SHORT STORY COMPETITION 2018

 Our 2018 competition will be for a short story on the theme of Natural Justice.
 Interpret it how you like!
 The story should be 2,500 words maximum and the deadline is 30 September 2018.

 This year, entrants also have the option of paying for a mini critique (minimum 250 words) for an extra £20.
 Mini critiques are only available if you’re paying for an entry at the same time; if you wish to pay for a full critique of your story before entering please check out the Fiction Feedback website.

 The story should not have been published in print or a first-prize competition winner.

-Payment and entry can also be made by cheque.
-Cheques should be made to Fiction Feedback and sent with your typewritten story to CADWC Comp, The Writing House, 3 Dale View, Chorley, Lancashire PR7 3QJ.
+Payment and entry can also be made by post.
+Cheques should be made to Fiction Feedback and sent with your typewritten story to CADWC Story Comp, The Writing House, 3 Dale View, Chorley, Lancashire PR7 3QJ.
 Ensure it reaches us by 30 September 2018.

-Please make sure to tell us in the email if you’d like a critique as we don’t always marry up payments and stories until the end of the competition.
+Please make sure to tell us in your email or letter if you’d like a critique as we don’t always marry up payments and stories until the end of the competition.

 The winner will be announced at Write Now, the Circle’s annual event for writers looking to get published in Chorley, this year held on Saturday 17 November 2018.
 Tickets will be on sale later in the year.